How to Buy Project Management Software That Won't Choke at 5,000 Tasks

 The reality

-Smartsheet's dashboard customization requires rebuilding from scratch when underlying sheet structure changes.
-One formula update breaks 6 dashboard widgets, discovered during executive presentations.
+Smartsheet's dashboard customization can require rebuilding from scratch when underlying sheet structure changes.
+A single formula update can break multiple dashboard widgets, often discovered during executive presentations rather than internal QA.

 Enterprise-Grade Security